Skip to content

 Section two hundred and seventy extends this to any fume or substance that releases vapors.

-Open Carry While Hunting.
+Open Carry While Hunting

 You can possess a firearm while hunting except if you are bow hunting.